nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-creating-a-root-component.md

   .component('app', appComponent)
 ```

-which then we attached our app component to that contains our `app.html` template as well as our styling.
-Then, within our component, we are importing those and attaching our template to our appComponent configuration object.
+which then we attached our `appComponent` to that contains our `app.html` template as well as our styling.
+Then, within our component, we are importing those and attaching our template to our `appComponent` configuration object.

 **app/app.component.js**
 ```javascript